ruralant/portfolio/src/blog/development/co2-js.md

 </script>
 ```

-Both in the browser and in Node.js, you can use NPM to install the library:
+Both in the browser and in Node.js, we can use NPM to install the library:

 ```bash
 npm install @tgwf/co2